Curator’s statement

 Riviera Maya, Mexico

 Riviera Maya, in the crown that is the Yucatan Peninsula, is a lush tapestry, unrivaled.
 The jewel tones of Riviera Maya are the envy of some of the world's most breathtaking tropical destinations.
-Along the untamed beaches on the coastline of Mexico, turquoise meets gold, as the Caribbean meets the Ancient Mayan sun, set with the vibrant, verdant landscape.
+Along the untamed beaches of the coastline of Mexico, turquoise meets gold, as the Caribbean meets the Ancient Mayan sun, set against the vibrant, verdant landscape.

 Whether relaxing on pristine beaches, rejuvenating in ancient hot springs, or exploring the rich biodiversity of the Mesoamerican Barrier Reefs and the Salva Maya tropical forest, Riviera Maya offers an immersive blend of natural wonders and refreshing escapes, all woven with cultural richness and steeped in the mysteries of the Ancient Mayans, like the pyramids that stud the inland.